-Upon inception of the lease, the School has implemented GASB Statement No. 87 Leases, and as a result recorded a lease right of use asset and liability in these financial statements.
 At the time of the initial measurement, there was no interest rate specified in the original lease agreement.
-The School has used an average effective interest for several borrowings during FY 2022.
-The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability as of June 30, 2022.
+The School used an average effective interest for several borrowings during fiscal year 2021 and 2022.
+The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.